alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 ## Learn more

 This documentation will be enriched as more features are added and processes get streamlined.
 In the meanwhile, if you have any questions about Biz Courier & Logistics for WooCommerce, you can [contact me](https://www.araikos.gr/en/contact).

+## Legal notice

+I am in no way affiliated with Biz Courier Services.
+This is a third party plugin developed and provided free of charge under [The Unlicense](https://unlicense.org) within the boundaries of nominative fair use to assist users and businesses in connecting with the Biz Courier Services API (see [Web Services for eShops](https://www.bizcourier.eu/WebServices)).
+All of the services provided to you by Biz Courier Services are subject to their [Terms & Conditions](https://www.bizcourier.eu/faq/usefulinformation.html) and you should always use their official software for your logistics operations, alongside any complementary solutions utilising their available APIs such as this plugin ("Biz Courier & Logistics for WooCommerce").

+The name "Biz Courier" is a trademark of Biz Courier Services and any references made within this repository is purely for internal reference and functionality purposes (i.e. PHP `class` names, PHP `function` names, etc.), as well as a direct delineation of named functionalities offered by the official Biz Courier Services Web API.

+If you are a representative of Biz Courier Services and would like to pose concerns regarding possible trademark infringement, please [contact me](https://www.araikos.gr/en/contact) directly.